 Carjacking is essentially robbing someone of his or her motor vehicle.
 But the legislature created Penal Code 215 in order to punish robbery of a car more seriously (robbery carries only a maximum sentence of 5 years per count, whereas carjacking carried 9).

-Robbery is also a felony charges, punishable by two to five years in the state prison.
+Robbery is also a felony charge, punishable by two to five years in state prison.
 However, if you are convicted of both robbery and carjacking, California law only allows you to be punished for one of these offenses.
 The sentence for the other must be “stayed” or set aside.34

 - GTA has no “force or fear” requirement, and

 - in order to commit grand theft auto, you must intend to deprive the owner of the car permanently – whereas carjacking is committed with an intent to deprive the owner of the car permanently or temporarily.

 Grand theft auto is a wobbler.
 This means that prosecutors can choose to file this charge as either a misdemeanor or a felony, depending on

 - your criminal history.

 If convicted of the misdemeanor, you face up to one year in county jail and a maximum $1,000 fine.
 If convicted of the felony, you face up to four years in the state prison (up to two more if the car is worth more than $65,000) and a maximum $10,000 fine.35